Doctor Mora: Culture

 Doctor Mora hosts two notable cultural events that are celebrated annually.

 One of the most prominent is the Feria del Pulque y las Carnitas, a week-long festival held each August to celebrate two of the town's main culinary staples: pulque, a fermented agave beverage, and carnitas, slow-cooked pork.
 This festival, which began in the early 2010s, aims to promote local food culture and attract visitors from surrounding regions.
 The event has grown in popularity over the years and now draws tourists from neighboring states.

 The other major cultural event in Doctor Mora is the Día de los Muertos parade, which takes place each year in November as part of Mexico's rich Day of the Dead traditions.
 This event, which began in the mid-2010s, was conceived by local high school teachers Edgar Javier Resendiz Jacobo, Walter Milan, and Ahida Mata.

+Economy

+The economy of Doctor Mora is mainly based on agriculture and the economy, these being some of the town's largest sources of income, in addition to local commerce such as food, clothing, and other establishments.

+Another significant portion of Doctor Mora's economy, like in other rural communities in Mexico, is based on migration and something called remittances, which is the money sent primarily from the United States to the town.